BarbaraPruz/netlify-exercise/_posts/2019-11-03-favorite-and-not-so-favorite.markdown

 layout: post
 title:  "Favorite and Not So Favorite Activities"
 date:   2019-11-03 12:55:17 -1000
-categories: jekyll update
 ---
 <blockquote>
 Rank your 5 favorite, and 5 least favorite, activities from this list: <a href="https://gist.github.com/fool/b0f254ff8c72a5765b6a9138249789d6" target="_blank">gist.github.com/fool/b0f254ff8c72a5765b6a9138249789d6</a>
 </blockquote>
 <h2>Favorite Activities</h2>
 I only get 5?
-It is hard to narrow down!
+It is hard to select only 5 activities!
 I really enjoy seeing successful users.
 Their success may be the direct result of support activities like debugging or creating a tutorial.
 Product improvements also lead to more successful users.
 And so I find it rewarding to help development teams better understand product usage.
+The top 5:
 <ul>
 <li>Write and maintain documentation for our software and blog posts for our website.</li>
 <li>Create video tutorials to help teach users a specific feature or use case</li>